16 Dec OTAs and tourism: visibility and direct bookings

 Now that you understand the concept of OTAs and their difference from metasearch engines, it’s important to make a further distinction based on the different types of online travel agencies.

-otas and tourismBroadly speaking, we can divide OTAs into generalist/horizontal ones, which offer hotels and facilities in various locations and categories (think of the aforementioned Booking), and vertical OTAs, which specialise in a certain “niche” – for example Musement, a booking service for museums and art venues.
+Broadly speaking, we can divide OTAs into generalist/horizontal ones, which offer hotels and facilities in various locations and categories (think of the aforementioned Booking), and vertical OTAs, which specialise in a certain “niche”.
+For example Musement, a booking service for museums and art venues.

-This first distinction allows two conclusions to be drawn: on the one hand, the emergence of vertical OTAs allows users to have access to booking services that are increasingly specific and tailored to their individual needs, speeding up the search process and often allowing them to find affordable prices.
-On the other hand, it is becoming increasingly important for tour operators to make sure that their facility appears on the right OTAs: a youth hostel, for example, will certainly not benefit much from appearing on an OTA that specialises in luxury hotels.
+This first distinction allows two conclusions to be drawn.
+On the one hand, the emergence of vertical OTAs allows users to have access to booking services that are increasingly specific and tailored to their individual needs, speeding up the search process and often allowing them to find affordable prices.
+On the other hand, it is becoming increasingly important for tour operators to make sure that their facility appears on the right OTAs.
+A youth hostel, for example, will certainly not benefit much from appearing on an OTA that specialises in luxury hotels.

 Most popular choices for OTAs and tourism

-All this information about OTAs and tourism has probably raised a question for you: which OTAs are the most popular and most chosen by users to book holidays?
+All this information about OTAs and tourism has probably raised a question for you.
+Which OTAs are the most popular and most chosen by users to book holidays?

 First and foremost, of course, is the already-mentioned Booking, with over 700,000 rooms booked every single day and as many as 83 million verified users.